-inimizing taxes is never easy.
-But in times of legislative and economic uncertainty, it can be a real challenge.
-To take advantage of all available breaks, you first need to be aware of relevant tax law changes that are going into effect - or that have expired.
-For example, the Inflation Reduction Act, signed into law in August, includes some tax breaks related to clean energy, plug-in electric vehicles and home energy improvements.
-But tax provisions intended to provide relief during the height of the pandemic generally have expired.
+take advantage of all available breaks, you first need to be aware of relevant tax law changes that are going into effect - or that have expired.
+For example, the SECURE 2.0 Act, signed into law Dec.
+29, 2022, includes significant provisions related to the tax treatment of retirement plans, some of which go into effect this year.
+But one of the last remaining pandemic-relief tax provisions expired at the end of 2022: the 100% deduction for certain business meals.

-You also can't forget about the massive Tax Cuts and Jobs Act (TCJA) that generally went into effect four years ago, because the TCJA still significantly impacts tax planning.
-Finally, you need to keep an eye out for any new tax law changes that might still be signed into law this year and affect 2022 planning.
+You also can't forget about the massive Tax Cuts and Jobs Act (TCJA) that generally went into effect five years ago but still significantly impacts tax planning.
+Finally, you need to keep an eye out for any new tax law changes that might still be signed into law this year and affect 2023 planning.

 This guide provides an overview of some of the key tax provisions you need to be aware of.
 It offers a variety of strategies for minimizing your taxes in the current tax environment.
-Use it to identify the best strategies for your particular situation with your tax advisor, who also can keep you apprised of any new tax law developments that might affect you.
+Use it to identify the best ones for your particular situation with your tax advisor, who also can keep you apprised of any new tax law developments that might affect you.